Shipping insurance conditions

-For the purpose of interpreting these General Terms & Conditions (hereinafter the "T&C"), the following definitions apply:
+For the purpose of interpreting these insurance Terms & Conditions (hereinafter the "T&C"), the following definitions apply:

-The purpose of these T&C is to define the contractual framework for relations between Secursus and its professional or private Customers.
+The purpose of the T&C is to define the contractual framework for relations between Secursus and its professional or private Customers.

-These T&C apply without restriction nor reserve to any purchase of subscription services to the Cargo Insurance.
+The T&C apply without restriction nor reserve to any purchase of subscription services to the Parcel Insurance.

-These T&C are accessible at all times on the Internet Site, and prevail over all and any other contradictory documents.
+The T&C are accessible at all times on the Website, and prevail over all and any other contradictory documents.

-When purchasing our Services, it is considered that the Customer has read these T&C, and has accepted them by ticking the box provided for this purpose, as well as the general terms and conditions of use of our Internet Site.
+When purchasing our Services, it is considered that the Customer has read the T&C, and has accepted them by ticking the box provided for this purpose, as well as the general terms and conditions of use of our Website.

 Contact details for Secursus: